 Mesa de Plata

 The silver mineralisation at Mesa de Plata is hosted in flat-lying, silicified volcanic rocks and residual quartz (vuggy silica) which crop out extensively forming a prominent ridge.
 Drilling confirmed that mineralisation starts at surface with true thicknesses up to 60m, and extends throughout the deposit with excellent internal continuity of mineralisation.

-The resource, 100% of which is in the Indicated category, is estimated to contain 25.9 million ounces of silver, with 15.3 million ounces hosted within the near-surface High Grade Zone contains 15.5 million ounces at a grade of 275g/t Ag.
+The resource, 100% of which is in Measured and Indicated categories, is estimated to contain 27.4 million ounces of silver, with 15.5 million ounces hosted within the near-surface High Grade Zone contains 15.5 million ounces at a grade of 275g/t Ag.

 Following completion of the Mineral Resource, Azure initiated studies into the potential development of a mining and processing operation to exploit the Mesa de Plata silver deposit.
 Metallurgical testwork demonstrated that the silver mineralisation is amenable to both cyanide leaching and flotation processes, with recoveries up to 70%.